fromwindowstolinux/data_manipulation/README.md

-# Data Cleaning
+# Data Manipulation

-Identifying and correcting errors, inconsistencies, missing values, and outliers in the dataset.
+Adjusting, organizing, and restructuring data as well as making it more useful and easier to understand.